surya-gujja/bigDataPro/README.md

 # Qualitas Corpus Stream Processing Assets

 This repository contains the instrumented cljDetector (CodeStreamConsumer), monitoring utilities, and the LaTeX report requested for the Qualitas Corpus investigation.
+The documentation has been consolidated so that the details from both the historical `main` branch and the `codex/setup-qualitas-corpus-and-codestream-application-s8rnvk` feature branch coexist without conflict.

 ## Contents
 - `CodeStreamConsumer/` — instrumented consumer with monitoring endpoints.